adityabali23/extract_policy_info/README.md

 After setting up the required libraries and placing the PDF file in the correct directory, you can run the script.
 The script will process the PDF and save the extracted details to an Excel file (policy_details.xlsx) in the same directory.
 ```bash
 python extract_policy_info.py

 ```

-Here's a simple README file template for your code, describing its purpose, setup, and usage:

-PDF Insurance Policy Data Extractor
-This Python script is designed to extract specific insurance policy details from a PDF file and save them into an Excel file.
-It uses the PyPDF2 library to extract text from the PDF and regular expressions (re) to extract relevant details such as the policyholder's name, policy number, premium, and more.
-Finally, the extracted data is saved into an Excel file using pandas.

-Features
-Extracts policyholder name, policy number, policy start and end dates, No Claim Bonus (NCB), Insured Declared Value (IDV), and premium details.
-Saves the extracted information into an Excel file for easy access and analysis.
-Easy to use with minimal configuration.
-Prerequisites
-Before running the script, make sure you have the following Python libraries installed:

-PyPDF2: For extracting text from PDF files.
-pandas: For saving the extracted data into an Excel file.
-You can install the required libraries using pip:

-bash
-Copy
-Edit
-pip install PyPDF2 pandas
-Usage
-1. Place the policy.pdf file
-Ensure the PDF file you wish to extract data from is placed in the same directory as the script or provide the correct file path.

-2. Running the script
-After setting up the required libraries and placing the PDF file in the correct directory, you can run the script.
-The script will process the PDF and save the extracted details to an Excel file (policy_details.xlsx) in the same directory.

-bash
-Copy
-Edit
-python extract_policy_info.py
 3. Extracted Information
 The script will attempt to extract the following details from the policy: